Aftermath: 19 - A Borrower of the Night (2020)

 As though what he and Newton are doing is some decorative embroidery around the edges of the kaiju killing and the Coastal Wall?
 Lightcap understood the primacy of the science, the deadly consequences of acting without understanding.
 This is your battle, Lightcap whispers, out of time and memory.
 Yours, Gottlieb.
 You make them see.
 Make them all see.

-“Herc,” Hermann says, quietly.
+“Herc,” Hermann says quietly.

 The other man looks up, startled.
 Hermann hasn’t used his first name in years, not since their Jaeger Academy days.
 He eyes Hermann expectantly, like a revelation might be forthcoming.
-One is.

 “Go.
 Away.”